How can I help my child think critically about the social media influencers they follow?

 • What is the purpose of this image/video?

 • Watch a few of their favourite channels with them and discuss why they favour those channels.
-Talk to them about critical thinking using simple questions such as those above.
+Talk to them about critical thinking by using simple questions such as those above.

 • Browse through the history every now and again just to satisfy yourself that nothing is untoward.